100 Days of Red Team

 Run your first Terraform commands

-From the directory with main.tf
+From the directory with main.tf, run the following:

 1. Initialize